 Managing a successful sales team requires a thoughtful, strategic approach: One that’s built upon a foundation of rep engagement, a collaborative culture, and achievable goals.

 As organizational and industry-wide priorities shift, it’s crucial for businesses to invest their time and resources into management strategies that help them remain efficient, competitive, and profitable.
-While managers should consistently revisit and tweak their approach to ensure success, here are 10 strategies to start empowering reps today:
+While managers should consistently revisit and tweak their approach to ensure success, here are seven strategies to start empowering reps today:

 Transparency has become somewhat of a trendy workforce buzzword as of late, especially as it becomes more and more difficult to achieve in a remote or hybrid environment.
 But sales organizations and managers shouldn’t neglect the importance of fostering a fully transparent work culture.
-Not only is this an important factor for reaching business goals; it’s also vital for engaging reps and reducing employee turnover.
+Not only is this an important factor for reaching business goals, but it’s also vital for engaging reps and reducing employee turnover.

-Digital transformation initiatives can get the ball rolling here, as a modern revenue intelligence practice backed by powerful sales-tech solutions helps teams gain transparency into pipeline health and accurate deal and quota reporting.
-In turn, forecasting becomes more predictable and leaders can more easily identify strong growth strategies.
+In turn, forecasting becomes more predictable, and leaders can more easily identify strong growth strategies.
 Reps always know what they’re working towards and how their actions impact their goals and broader business objectives.

-But the buck doesn’t stop there: Equally — if not more — important is an organization’s investment in diversity, equity, and inclusion (DEI).
-In fact, nearly 80% of workers want to work for a company that values DEI, so businesses that fail to prioritize these initiatives will likely lose top talent and, ultimately, high-value deals.
-Likewise, customers want to conduct business with organizations that are committed to employing, valuing, and supporting people who represent the world around them.
+But the buck doesn’t stop there: Equally, if not more important, is an organization’s investment in diversity, equity, and inclusion (DEI).
+According to a CNBC/SurveyMonkey Workforce Survey, 78% of workers want to work for a company that values DEI, so businesses that fail to prioritize these initiatives will likely lose top talent and, ultimately, high-value deals.

 Sales incentives aren’t a novel idea by any means.
 Managers have used them for years in an effort to boost rep performance and meet sales quotas.
 But successfully incentivizing the modern rep requires two things: Creativity and a deep understanding of what motivates each specific seller.

 No two reps are exactly alike, so take the time to ask and understand how each salesperson prefers to be recognized and motivated.
-Flexible rewards and incentives programs boost employee engagement; a benefit that managers shouldnt ignore, since a highly engaged workforce results in 21% greater profitability.
+Flexible rewards and incentives programs boost employee engagement, a benefit that managers shouldn't ignore, since a highly engaged workforce results in 21% greater profitability.
 Plus, you’ll likely be surprised by the effort team members will exert to reach their goals when there’s an incentive they actually want at stake.

-Successful sales leaders and managers know that coaching and training aren’t static, one-and-done exercises to check off a to-do list: They’re part of an ongoing process designed to fine-tune reps’ skills and reach larger goals at-scale.
+Successful sales leaders and managers know that coaching and training aren’t static, one-and-done exercises to check off a to-do list: They’re part of an ongoing process designed to fine-tune reps’ skills and reach larger goals at scale.

 Upskilling your sales talent will likely become a competitive differentiator in today’s complex global and sociopolitical environment.
-As a sales organization operating in this modern landscape, leaders and reps need to be technology and data fluent, capable of data- and insights-backed conversations, and possess strong relationship-building skills.
+As a sales organization operating in this modern landscape, leaders and reps need to be technology and data-fluent, capable of data- and insights-backed conversations, and possess strong relationship-building skills.
 It’s also your responsibility (and in your best interest) to empower your leaders and reps with everything they need to conduct their jobs with empathy and accountability.

 Strong sales leaders know that performance feedback should be highly personalized – both in terms of content and delivery.
 Some reps are motivated to make improvements when they receive constructive criticism, for example, while others prefer a softer, more indirect approach.

 It’s vital to conduct one-on-one meetings with each sales rep to first determine how they prefer to receive feedback.
-Discuss meeting cadence, feedback format (e.g. in-person chat, email, written document, etc.), and any management issues they may have had with previous supervisors.
+Discuss meeting cadence, feedback format (e.g., in-person chat, email, written document, etc.), and any management issues they may have had with previous supervisors.
 Then, tailor your feedback technique to each individual rep. This high level of personalization demonstrates that you respect and value your reps and are willing to go the extra mile to help them succeed.

-Once you’ve nailed down the best format for delivery, focus on preparing specific, comprehensive feedback for each rep. Sweeping observations (e.g. “The team isn’t closing enough deals this month”) or comments that only take metrics into account (e.g. “Your performance is subpar because you haven’t booked enough meetings”) usually aren’t that helpful.
+Once you’ve nailed down the best format for delivery, focus on preparing specific, comprehensive feedback for each rep. Sweeping observations (e.g., “The team isn’t closing enough deals this month”) or comments that only take metrics into account (e.g, “Your performance is subpar because you haven’t booked enough meetings”) usually aren’t that helpful.
 Instead, take a holistic approach to evaluating each seller by assessing metrics against their specific goals, asking open-ended questions about what’s contributing to their successes and failures, and practicing a culture of coaching for continuous improvement.

 This can seem daunting and time-consuming for managers who don’t have the proper tools for support.
 But powerful sales technologies lighten the load, with tools that help track and analyze metrics, offer full transparency into reps’ deals, and align sellers with short- and long-term goals.